thisisjohnc/horizon-europe-tools/README.md

 #### Don't want to run the code yourself?

-See the Outputs folder for periodically updated copies of HE_calls sheets, calendars, and CORDIS summaries for some countries, which you can download.
+See the *outputs* folder for periodically updated copies of HE_calls sheets, calendars, and CORDIS summaries for some countries, which you can download.

 #### Questions, suggestions, or requests for specific outputs?